samarthRathi/Gemini/Multilingual_Invoice_extraction_app/README.md

-# 🧠 Gemini Vision Task Assistant
+# 🧠 Gemini Vision - Document Scanning Task Assistant

 A user-friendly Streamlit application powered by **Google's Gemini Vision (Gemini 1.5 Flash)** that enables you to upload images and extract meaningful, structured information based on a custom-defined task — like invoice parsing, table extraction, or general document analysis.